-Will the employment report signal a shift in direction?
-Keep a close eye on the Canadian dollar.
+Will the employment report signal a change in direction?
+All eyes are on the Canadian dollar’s trajectory.

 07.02.2025